 Network hospitals are another benefit to look for.
 These are the hospitals that the insurance company has a tie-up with.
 At these facilities, you can avail cashless claim settlements, making the entire process a lot smoother as compared to a reimbursement.

 Despite the comprehensive nature of family health insurance plans, some policies do not provide coverage on expenses like OPD treatments, medical check-ups, aesthetic treatments, plastic surgeries, and injury due to war conditions.
 These are known as policy exclusions.
-Know what is covered and what is excluded by reading the policy document before buying the plan.
+Read the policy document to know what is covered and what is excluded before buying the plan.

 These tips should help you find the best policy for your family.
 When comparing family health insurance coverage, be sure to check the claim settlement ratio too.
 This will help you identify policies that will actually benefit your family.
 For instance, the Aarogya Care health plans on Bajaj Finserv Health have the best-in-category claim settlement record and offer family health insurance at affordable premiums.
 If you’re looking for comprehensive coverage, find the best on Bajaj Finserv Health.